JSweet314/complete-me/README.md

 # Prefix Trie
 ## By [Jonathan Sweet](https://github.com/JSweet314)

 This prefix trie is built to support an autocomplete feature.
-Intructions and available methods are as follows:

 ## Setup
 Install this repository as an npm package.